nexentaedge/nexentaedge.github.io/src/docs/docker-plugin.md

 ---

 ## Usage:
-Create a config file in `/etc/ndnfs/ndnfs.json` using this example:
+Create a config file `/etc/ndnfs/ndnfs.json` using this example:

 ```
 {